 Special Colors for the Coloring of Casting Resins

-Alcohol Ink – Inks on Alcoholic Basis
+Alcohol Ink – Inks on an Alcoholic Base

 Alcohol inks can be dosed relatively sparingly due to their high concentration and the high amount of color pigments they contain.
 A few drops are usually sufficient to color the casting resin.
 However, this quantity does not only apply to inks on an alcohol basis, but also to those on a water basis.

-However, there are also disadvantages when using alcohol-based inks: Unfortunately these are not particularly light-resistant.
+However, there are also disadvantages when using alcohol-based inks: Unfortunately, these are not particularly light-resistant.
 So if you want to use your resin for projects that will later be regularly exposed to UV light, you should reconsider the use of alcohol inks for coloring.
 However, you can achieve certain color effects with alcohol inks, as they are essential for example in the art form called Petri Art.
 Unfortunately, no equally effective alternative has yet been developed that is more light-resistant.

 Coloring Casting Resin with Airbrush Paint

-The term airbrush color includes all colors that are usually used in connection with airbrushes or are basically suitable for airbrushing.
+The term airbrush color includes all colors that are usually used in connection with airbrushes or are suitable for airbrushing.
 These colors are actually always water-based and are available as acrylic colors or water-based colors.

 In contrast to other acrylic paints or water-based paints, the color pigments in airbrush paints are extremely finely structured and extremely fluid in their carrier medium.
 Since airbrush paints are also very easy to mix and have a high luminosity, they are generally used very often for coloring casting resins.